Dynamics of Schwarz reflections: the mating phenomena

 We now come to a general description of the main objects of this paper.
-We are interested in studying the dynamics and parameter space of Schwarz reflection with respect to a cardioid and a circle.
-While Schwarz reflections with respect to real-analytic curves are only locally defined, it is possible to extend this reflection map to a semi-global map in certain cases (e.g. reflection with respect to a circle extends to $\hat{\C}$).
+While Schwarz reflections with respect to real-analytic curves are only locally defined, it is possible to extend this reflection map to a semi-global map in certain cases (e.g. reflection with respect to a circle extends to $\widehat{\C}$).